oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/ToshyMEM.md

 She is a Toshiba wall-mounted MMK-AP0124MHP-E1 [heat pump](../../Species/Air%20Conditioners.md).
 Her named is pronounced as Toh-she-mem.
 Her name is unique as its not based of her model name, but based of her species's brand and unrelated words (Toshy from Toshiba, MEM from somewhere).

 She was born on June 7, 2015.
-She is a Cisgender and Heterosexual female (she/her).
+She is a Cisgender and a Bisexual female (she/her).
 If skin color matters, she is white.

 ## Personality